Diocese of Saint Thomas

-The Diocese of Saint Thomas in the Virgin Islands (Diœcesis Sancti Thomae in Insulis Virgineis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church for the U.S. Virgin Islands.
-It is the only suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Washington.

-The mother church of the diocese is Saints Peter and Paul Cathedral in St. Thomas.
-The bishop of St. Thomas belongs to the United States Conference of Catholic Bishops and is an observer with the Antilles Episcopal Conference.
-Since 2021, the Bishop of St. Thomas has been Jerome Feudjio.
+The Diocese of Saint Thomas in the Virgin Islands (Diœcesis Sancti Thomae in Insulis Virgineis) is a diocese of the Catholic Church for the U.S. Virgin Islands.
+It is the only suffragan diocese of the metropolitan Archdiocese of Washington.
+The mother church is Saints Peter and Paul Cathedral in St. Thomas.
+The bishop is Jerome Feudjio.

 History

 1700 to 1960

 By 1733, the present day US and British Virgin Islands were a colony of the Kingdom of Denmark, but were under the Catholic jurisdiction of the Diocese of San Juan in Puerto Rico, then a Spanish colony.
 The first Catholic church in the Virgin Islands was Holy Cross Catholic Church in Christiansted on the island of St. Croix, opening in 1755.
 On the island of St. Thomas, the first Catholic building opened in 1802 in Charlotte Amalie.

 The Vatican in 1804 asked Bishop John Carroll from the Diocese of Baltimore in the United States to send priests to the Virgin Islands.
 These priests tended to Spanish merchants and French planters living there.
 The current Saints Peter and Paul church in Charlotte Amalie was constructed in 1848.
 In 1917, during World War I, the Government of Denmark sold St. Croix, St. John and St. Thomas to the United States.
 They became the US Virgin Islands.